permalik/blue-dispatch/README.md

-# blue-dispatch
+# yyyoink-dispatch
-service:LLM Client Schedule and Dispatch
+service:Compression, Binary, and LLM Toolkit Schedule and Dispatch